-The JMF shall be dated, and stamped or sealed by the responsible professional Engineer of the laboratory and shall include the following items as a minimum:
+The submitted JMF shall be dated, and stamped or sealed by the responsible professional Engineer of the laboratory and shall include the following items as a minimum:

-- Manufacturer's Certificate of Analysis (COA) for the asphalt binder used in the JMF in accordance with paragraph 401-2.3.
+- Manufacturer's Certificate of Analysis (COA) for the asphalt binder used in the JMF in accordance with paragraph 403-2.3.
 Certificate of asphalt performance grade is with modifier already added, if used and must indicate compliance with ASTM D6373.
-For plant modified asphalt binder, certified test report indicating grade certification of modified asphalt binder. - Manufacturer's Certificate of Analysis (COA) for the anti-stripping agent if used in the JMF in accordance with paragraph 401-2.4. - Certified material test reports for the course and fine aggregate and mineral filler in accordance with paragraphs 401-2.1. - Percent passing each sieve size for individual gradation of each aggregate cold feed and/or hot bin; percent by weight of each cold feed and/or hot bin used; and the total combined gradation in the JMF. - Specific Gravity and absorption of each coarse and fine aggregate. - Percent natural sand. - Percent fractured faces. - Percent by weight of flat particles, elongated particles, and flat and elongated particles (and criteria). - Percent of asphalt. - Number of blows or gyrations - Laboratory mixing and compaction temperatures. - Supplier-recommended field mixing and compaction temperatures. - Plot of the combined gradation on a 0.45 power gradation curve. - Graphical plots of air voids, voids in the mineral aggregate (VMA), and unit weight versus asphalt content.
-To achieve minimum VMA during production, the mix design needs to account for material breakdown during production. - Tensile Strength Ratio (TSR). - Type and amount of Anti-strip agent when used. - Asphalt Pavement Analyzer (APA) results.
+For plant modified asphalt binder, certified test report indicating grade certification of modified asphalt binder. - Manufacturer's Certificate of Analysis (COA) for the anti-stripping agent if used in the JMF in accordance with paragraph 403-2.4. - Certified material test reports for the course and fine aggregate and mineral filler in accordance with paragraphs 403-2.1 and 403-2.2. - Percent passing each sieve size for individual gradation of each aggregate cold feed and/or hot bin; percent by weight of each cold feed and/or hot bin used; and the total combined gradation in the JMF. - Specific Gravity and absorption of each course and fine aggregate. - Percent natural sand. - Percent fractured faces. - Percent by weight of flat particles, elongated particles, and flat and elongated particles (and criteria). - Percent of asphalt. - Number of blows or gyrations. - Laboratory mixing and compaction temperatures. - Supplier recommended mixing and compaction temperatures. - Plot of the combined gradation on the 0.45 power gradation curve. - Graphical plots of air voids, voids in the mineral aggregate (VMA), and unit weight versus asphalt content.
+To achieve minimum VMA during production, the mix design needs to account for material breakdown during production. - Tensile Strength Ratio (TSR).